Documentation

 setup --check --fail-if-missing | Exit 1 if configured IDE lacks rule (CI) |

-validate | Validate files |
+validate | Validate guardrail files in the target path |

 validate --fix | Apply fixes (whitespace, newline, frontmatter key order) |